 I know many of us with young children are coping with similar situations, so I wanted to share some of the books that I found helpful in our circumstances.
 It doesn’t have to be the death of a grandparent specifically, of course.
-Most of these books would apply just as well to the loss of any loved one.
+Most of these books would apply just as well to the loss of any loved one or even a pet.

 If you’re in the same boat as us, please accept my condolences.
 I know how hard it has been for us, and it’s my sincere hope that you’ll find something here that can make it a little easier for you and your children.